How do I get my child started in therapy?

-I do not currently accept insurance but my fees are based on a sliding fee scale.
-Quite often my fees are similar to the co-pay you would have paid.
+We do not currently accept insurance.
+Fees range between $130-200, and are based on a limited sliding fee scale.
+Quite often, fees are similar to the co-pay you would have paid.
 Payments are made by cash, check or credit card.
-I am flexible regarding the fee amount and will work to avoid obstacles in having your child receive services.
-During your consultation, a payment that works for you will be discussed.
-My rates are detailed further in the Fees and Rates section.
+We are flexible and will work to avoid obstacles in having your child receive services.

 How flexible is your schedule?

-My practice is built around serving children and therefore I am available to schedule appointments seven days per week.
-I understand that late afternoon, early evenings and Saturdays are usually most convenient for clients.
+Our practice is built around serving children and therefore we are available to schedule appointments seven days per week.
+We understand that late afternoon, early evenings and Saturdays are usually most convenient for clients.

 How long are the therapy sessions?